carvel-dev/ytt-library-for-kubernetes/README.md

 ## NSA (Namespaced Service Account) Library

-`nsa` library provides `make_admin()` and `make()` functions to create service accounts that are scoped to a particular namespace.
+`nsa` library provides `make()` functions to create service accounts that are scoped to a particular namespace.

 Examples:

-- [nsa.yml](examples/nsa.yml): Create admin configuration and three tenants.
+- [nsa.yml](examples/nsa.yml): Creates three tenants.
 Each tenant has a service account with full privileges within their namespace.

 ## Development